mavelyc/gpacalculator/README.md

 # gpacalculator
 Cumulative GPA calculator for McMaster's 12 point grading scheme

-Input the course information in the excel file as shown and let python do the rest :)
+Input the course information in the 'grades.xlsx' excel file as shown and let python do the rest :) Make sure that the excel file and the 'app.py' file are in the same directory when executing the python file.

 Course Name (Optional): String or whatver type you want